typesense/typesense-website/docs-site/content/guide/high-availability.md

 ## Configuring a Typesense cluster

-To start a Typesense node as part of a cluster, create a new file on each node that's part of the cluster with the following format, and use the `--nodes` server configuration to point to the file.
+To start a Typesense node as part of a cluster, create a new file on each node that's part of the cluster with the following format, and use the [`--nodes` server configuration](../latest/api/server-configuration.md) to point to the file.

 Each node definition in the file should be in the following format, separated by commas:

 `<peering_address>:<peering_port>:<api_port>`

-These values should match the corresponding <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/server-configuration.html`">Server Configuration Parameters</RouterLink> used when starting the Typesense process on each node.
+`peering_address`, `peering_port` and `api_port` should match the corresponding <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/server-configuration.html`">Server Configuration Parameters</RouterLink> used when starting the Typesense process on each node.

+All nodes in the cluster should have the same bootstrap `--api-key` for security purposes.

-### Example
+### Nodes File Example

 Here's an example of a `--nodes` file for a 3-node cluster: